Here's a guideline for structuring your UPSC essay on "Thinking is like a game, it does not begin unless there is an opposite team."

 The following essay serves as a sample for the given topic.
 Students can add their own ideas and points as well.

 "Trust your instincts, but use your brain."
 This old adage succinctly captures the essence of visionary decision-making, which thrives at the confluence of intuition and logic.
 Visionary leaders, whether in politics, business, or personal realms, have always harnessed the power of both instinct and reason to navigate complex challenges.
-This essay explores the delicate balance between intuition and logic, highlighting its significance through various lenses, including its profound impact on Indian society and global affairs.
+In the context of Indian society and global affairs, the balance between these two faculties has consistently shaped transformative decisions and enduring legacies.

 To write an essay on the topic "Not all who wander are lost," for the UPSC exam, you should structure it into an introduction, body, and conclusion.
 Below are guidelines for each section, along with pointers to include.